Every property investor is looking for the secret to success, aren't they?

 What I mean by that is they can more difficult to sell if your circumstances change.

 Plus, you'll likely walk away with very little additional proceeds from the sale because it hasn't increased in price overly much.

-Selling real estate also carries high divestment costs such as agent fees and advertising, which will further eat into any potential profits from a cash flow property.
+Selling a real estate also carries high divestment costs such as agent fees and advertising, which will further eat into any potential profits from a cash flow property.

-On the other hand, an investment grade capital growth property will be more attractive to potential buyers and you’re likely to walk away with much more money in your back pocket after the sale.
+On the other hand, an investment-grade capital growth property will be more attractive to potential buyers and you're likely to walk away with much more money in your back pocket after the sale.

 My final point is that if you buy a property that doesn’t grow in value you have to hope that the rent continues to cover the costs of ownership.

 But the fact is that it's unlikely that you'll get rental growth in a location where capital growth is minimal.

 But if you buy an investment property that goes up in value, you have a number of options that increase over time.

 If you want to, you could use the equity to buy another property and maybe refinance in order to free up cash flow for other investments.

 And it's likely the rent you receive will also keep increasing.